 We also hear about bilingual babies learning languages which are similar to each other, and about differences between bilingual and monolingual babies when it comes to their flexibility in learning new rules that don’t have anything to do with language: bilingual babies adapt to the environment they’re growing up in and this can have consequences for how they learn such rules.

-In the first edition of our new feature, Kletsheads Quick and Easy, I encourage you to give your bilingual child a compliment about their bilingualism.
+In the first edition of our new feature, Kletsheads Quick and Easy (starts at 25:35), I encourage you to give your bilingual child a compliment about their bilingualism.
 Compliments make a child feel valued, it boosts their self-esteem, and gives them self-confidence.
 It is also a way of recognising that speaking two or more languages is not always easy, and that it can sometimes take extra effort.

 Krista Byers-Heinlein is Research Chair in Bilingualism and Open Science in the Department of Psychology at Concordia University in Montreal, Canada.
 In her lab, she researches studies how bilingualism in the infant and preschool years affects children’s language, social, and cognitive development.
 She has published widely on these topics and regularly communicates her findings to a broader audience in talks and appearances on podcasts such as this one.
 You can read about her research here.